Three reasons to select Microsoft Dynamics over Oracle

 Questions to ask when evaluating an Oracle solution

-What does a typical Oracle support team look like?
-How many administrators are there?
+What does a typical Oracle implementation or support team look like?
+How many administrators are recommended?
 How many developers?
 How many support personnel?

 Do I have to license named users instead of concurrent users or user sessions?
 What is the difference, and what do you see as the pros and cons of each?